Nine Facets of Self-Defense Support

 Applying Role Model Mastery: Matt Thomas synthesized another Stanford psychology professor, Albert Bandura’s techniques of role model mastery to overcome fear of flying, fear of snakes, and the female instructor demonstrates the technique, but in three different planes, the concept from Karl Pribram’s Neurophysiology of Learning and the Holographic Brain.
 Our students then perform the simple motions in unison with the instructor in slow motion, then medium motion and finally fast motion, without the mugger.

-Then the female instructor slowly but with full contact and follow through, would demonstrate heel palms and knees to the groin and then the face of the male instructor who now becomes the mugger only wearing light armor, in slow motion.
+Then the female instructor slowly but with full contact and follow through, would demonstrate heel palms and knees to the groin and then the face of the male instructor who now becomes the mugger (padded assailant) only wearing light armor, in slow motion.
 The women usually like the male instructor so they are nervous about doing this injurious behavior at first, but they imitate their role model female instructor and each other.
-Students are permitted to copy her previously taboo movements and strikes, encouraged by all of their classmates, and by the male instructor who sacrifices a portion of his well-being in class for their future, total well-being in the real world.
+Students are permitted to copy her previously considered taboo movements and strikes that are encouraged by all of their classmates, and by the male instructor who sacrifices a portion of his well-being in class for their future, total well-being in the real world.

 Dan Millman taught Matt that mistakes are simply part of the learning curve and that if Matt didn’t fall during practice, than he wasn’t pushing his learning limits.
 However, “Practice doesn’t make perfect, perfect practice makes perfect.”
 Unfortunately when students are berated or laughed at, by less enlightened instructors for making mistakes, students often mentally and emotionally beat themselves up even more for making mistakes.
 Model Mugging is taught with joy and laughter, perfect practice makes perfect and role model mastery as well as with stress conditioned learning.